SheebaHashmi/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+Answer:
+    1: .map and filter returns a new array, whereas reduce returns a single value
+    2: .map is used for manipulating data.
+For example: .map can be used to multiply all the values in an array by a certain number while keeping the   original array

+    3: .filter is used for filtering data based on a condition.
+For example: .filter can be used to check if all the values in an array are greater than a certain value and filter out those values in a new array.

+    4: .reduce is used for summation and multiplication of data.For example: .reduce can be used to calculate the sum of every value in an array.

 2. Explain the difference between a callback and a higher order function.

+Answer: A higher function recieves functions as arguments and a callback function is passed into a function as an argument.

 3. Explain what a closure is.

+Answer: When an inner function reaches outside of its scope to grab the value of a variable declared in the outer function.

 4. Describe the four principles of the 'this' keyword.

+Answer:
+    1: Global binding: When 'this' refers to the global window object.
+    2: Implicit binding: When 'this' refers to whatever is on the left of function invocation.
+    3: new binding: When 'this' refers to the new object that is created using the 'new' keyword.
+    4: Explicit binding: When 'this' refers to whatever is being passed into .call(), .apply() or .bind()

 5. Why do we need super() in an extended class?

+Answer: We need super() in an extended class to inherit the properties defined in a parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.